Operational Efficiency Improvement: Formula, Metrics & Examples

 How to Improve Operational Efficiency

 It makes sense that operational efficiency should be top of mind, especially for executives.
 It’s a more controllable way to deliver profits but as we said, it’s easier said than done.
-The equation is simple, but getting your operational efficiency down is more complicated than basic mathematics.
+The equation is simple, but developing an operational efficiency strategy is more complicated than basic mathematics.

 The most important start to any operational efficiency strategy is knowing your operation.
 You can’t improve what you don’t know.
-Begin by researching every aspect of your operation and evaluating the different areas of your business.
+Business process mapping helps identify every business process that makes up the organization’s operations.
+Then, you can measure the efficiency of each of these processes separately.
 Use performance metrics analysis and audits to further your understanding of operations and where there is waste and room to improve.

-Naturally, training is important to make sure your workforce is up to speed with the latest technology in your market.
+Naturally, training is important to ensure your workforce is up to speed with the latest technology in your market.
 Keeping your employees well-trained on processes and systems means that they’ll work these processes and systems better.
-You can coach or mentor employees in order to make sure they’re always updated on best practices for operational efficiency.

 There’s also a business philosophy of continuous improvement, which never is content with the status quo and is constantly striving to reduce waste.
 This should be embraced by your company.
 That means always being on the lookout for improvements across the company, small and large.
 A little change can have a big impact on quality, cost and production times.